mdn/content/files/en-us/web/accessibility/aria/roles/tree_role/index.md

 </tr>
 <tr>
 <td><kbd>Enter</kbd></td>
-<td> activates a node, i.e., performs its default action.
+<td>Performs the defaul the currently focused node, i.e., performs its default action.
 For parent nodes, one possible default action is to open or close the node.
 In single-select trees where selection does not follow focus (see note below), the default action is typically to select the focused node.
 </td>
 </tr>
 <tr>
-<td>Type a character</td>
+<td>Type a character*</td>
-<td> focus moves to the next node with a name that starts with the typed character.
+<td>Focus moves to the next node with a name that starts with the typed character.
 If multiple characters are typed in rapid succession,  focus moves to the next node with a name that starts with the string of characters typed.
 </td>
 </tr>
 <tr>